yuly-sanchez/IntroSDE-Assignment1/README.md

 ## How to run it

->If you want run all requests, you will execute the command:
+>If you want run all requests, you execute the command:
 > + **ant execute.evaluation** [run compile and generate target before]

->To run the single requests you will execute the commands:
+>If you want run the single requests, you execute the commands:
 > + **ant compile** [run init and generate target before]
 > + **ant execute.printAllPeople** [run instruction 2 based on Lab 3]
 > + **ant execute.HProfileByIDPerson** [run instruction 3 based on Lab 3]